 A. Any information regarding violations of the academic honesty policy should be reported.
 You may speak with either the professor of the course involved, or report directly to the Student Affairs office.

 Q. How does the University keep the records of academic misconduct cases?

-A. Academic misconduct files are kept in the Student Affairs office.
+A. Academic misconduct files are kept in the Office of Student Life.
 They are kept for seven years after a student graduates or leaves Wilkes.
 There is no mention of such acts on a student’s transcript.
 However, if as a result of disciplinary sanctions a student is dismissed from the University, the Registrar’s office will also be notified.

 Q. Does the University ever reveal that a student has been found responsible of academic misconduct?

 A. Sanctions invoked in cases involving academic fraud will be shared with the faculty member who has brought the charges of academic dishonesty.